-Today we thought it was a good time to take a look at a new study that demonstrates that increasing autophagy is a good approach to slowing aging and could be the foundation for a variety of therapies to treat age-related diseases.
+Today, we decided that it was a good time to take a look at a new study that demonstrates that increasing autophagy is a good approach to slowing aging and could be the foundation for a variety of therapies to treat age-related diseases.

 What is Autophagy?

-Autophagy is an intracellular degradation system that delivers unwanted cell components to a type of cellular garbage disposal system, known as the lysosome.
+Autophagy is an intracellular degradation system that delivers unwanted cell components to a cellular garbage disposal system known as the lysosome.
 The lysosome uses powerful enzymes that break down the unwanted material for recycling.

-However, as we age the lysosomes become clogged up with materials that are so fused together not even the potent enzymes can destroy them.
+However, as we age, the lysosomes become clogged up with materials that are so fused together that not even the potent enzymes can destroy them.
 This causes the lysosomes to become dysfunctional, and eventually the cell dies.

-This is a particular problem for long-lived cells with a very low rate of replacement, such as the heart, the back of the eye, nerve cells, and other cells that rarely divide if at all.
-Ultimately, as more and more cells become dysfunctional over time due to lysosome dysfunction, tissue function become impaired and age-related disease sets in.
+This is a particular problem for long-lived cells with a very low rate of replacement, such as the heart, the back of the eyes, nerve cells, and other cells that rarely divide if at all.
+Ultimately, as more and more cells become dysfunctional over time due to lysosome dysfunction, tissue function becomes impaired and age-related disease sets in.

 Macrophages and heart disease

 This causes the macrophages to eventually stop functioning and either become trapped and immobile in the artery wall or simply die.
-It is the buildup of trapped macrophages in the artery wall that is the basis of arterial plaques, or what most people know as heart disease.
+It is the buildup of trapped macrophages in the arterial wall that is the basis of arterial plaques, which lead to heart disease.
 Eventually, once the plaques grow too large, the injury swells and bursts, sending out clots that trigger strokes and heart attacks.

-One of the potential ways to address this problem this is by increasing autophagy in macrophages, which makes them better at dealing with the toxic waste and helps them resist stress.
-It is the hope of some researchers to find ways to improve autophagy, thereby making macrophages more robust and slowing the accumulation of lysosomal waste, preventing heart disease.
+One of the potential ways to address this problem is by increasing autophagy in macrophages, which makes them better at dealing with the toxic waste and helps them to resist stress.
+It is the hope of some researchers to find ways to improve autophagy, thereby making macrophages more robust and slowing the accumulation of lysosomal waste, thus reducing the risk of heart disease.

 Improving autophagy could help combat heart disease

-This new study published in nature communications demonstrates that finding ways to make macrophages more efficient and more resistant to stress can help to slow the progression of atherosclerosis.
+A new study published in Nature Communications demonstrates that finding ways to make macrophages more efficient and more resistant to stress can help to slow the progression of atherosclerosis .
 The approach also has the potential to treat other diseases, such as fatty liver disease and type 2 diabetes.

 The research team found that a natural sugar known as trehalose boosts autophagy in macrophages, encouraging them to improve their housekeeping efforts.
 These enhanced macrophages are then better able to deal with the toxic materials and break down the atherosclerotic plaques that have built up inside arteries and cause heart disease.

 The effect was not observed when mice were given trehalose orally or when they were injected with other types of sugar, even ones that are structurally similar.
-The sugar is broken down by the digestive system when eaten, hence its structure and whatever triggers autophagy is lost.
+The sugar is broken down by the digestive system when eaten, so its ability to trigger autophagy is destroyed as well.

 So what is trehalose?

-So, interestingly, this process isn’t just enhancing the existing cellular machinery already in place: it actually triggers the cell to make new housekeeping machinery, boosting the level of autophagy in the cell.
+So, interestingly, this process isn’t just enhancing the existing cellular machinery already in place: it actually triggers the cell to make new housekeeping machinery, boosting cellular autophagy.

-The researchers are continuing to study trehalose and its potential as a therapy for heart diseases, in particular as it is safe for human consumption.
+The researchers are continuing to study trehalose and its potential as a therapy for heart diseases, particularly since it is safe for human consumption.
 The researchers are hoping to overcome the need for injections, potentially by blocking the digestive enzyme that breaks trehalose down when eaten.
-This would allow trehalose to retain its structure and thus its ability to trigger autophagy and offer a convenient way to deliver the sugar to the macrophages.
+This would allow trehalose to retain its structure, and thus its ability to trigger autophagy, and would offer a convenient way to deliver the sugar to the macrophages.

 It is important to note that this work is in preclinical testing and has some way to go before it could move into human phase 1 clinical trials.
 Certainly, if such a therapy can be translated to humans, and there is reason to be optimistic that it might, it may offer a potentially valuable approach to treating heart disease and other diseases caused by plaque accumulation, such as Alzheimer’s and Parkinson’s.

-Another more direct approach might be to remove the toxic waste in the first place, before it has a chance to accumulate to dangerous levels, and this is the approach the SENS Research Foundation is taking with their LysoSENS program.
+Another, more direct, approach might be to remove the toxic waste in the first place before it has a chance to accumulate to dangerous levels, and this is the approach that the SENS Research Foundation is taking with its LysoSENS program.
 Which of the two approaches will arrive first is anyone’s guess, but either would be a good step for treating heart disease and helping people to continue living healthy, independent, and long lives.

 If you enjoyed this article and would like to support us to create more articles, events, livestream panels, talks and scientific advocacy, please consider becoming a Lifespan Hero.